claymiller24/C-M-Logistics-Website/README.md

 2. Prepare domain (optional):

    - Buy a domain from any registrar (Namecheap, Google Domains, GoDaddy, Cloudflare, etc.).
    - Replace the `CNAME` file's placeholder with your purchased domain (one line) before deploying.
-This project uses `cm-logistics.net` as the example production domain.
+This project uses `ncmsolutions.tech` as the example production domain.

 3. Deploy on Netlify: